Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 The Bigger Picture

 Facility prep is not a side expense; it’s a core operational burden that affects budgets, workflows, and employee experience.
-From training and labor to waste disposal and space management, the true cost of drug testing goes far beyond the test itself.
+From training and labour to waste disposal and space management, the true cost of drug testing goes far beyond the test itself.
 Traditional methods like urine and saliva demand constant setup, oversight, and cleanup.
 Each step pulls time and resources away from your core operations.

 Fingerprint sweat-based testing changes the equation.
-It eliminates biohazard waste, reduces labor demands, and fits seamlessly into any workplace without disrupting schedules or requiring special accommodations.
+It eliminates biohazard waste, reduces labour demands, and fits seamlessly into any workplace without disrupting schedules or requiring special accommodations.
 The result is a cleaner, faster, and more scalable solution that saves money and respects your team’s time.

 • Lower prep costs